Rob Woodhouse: Business career

 Woodhouse set up his own sports management company in 1995.
 In the following years, he merged his business with the firm of former Collingwood football player Craig Kelly, forming Elite Sports Properties.

-Elite Sports Properties became Australia's foremost sports management company, representing hundreds of top Australian Olympians, footballers and media personalities.
+Elite Sports Properties has represented Australian Olympians, footballers and media personalities.
 The company established in Great Britain in 2008, representing a number of high-profile British Olympians including Sir Chris Hoy, Rebecca Adlington and Adam Peaty.
 In 2015 the company was sold to TLA Worldwide.

 Woodhouse has also appeared as part of various radio and television swimming commentary teams at swimming world championships (1998, 2007, 2009), Olympic Games (2004, 2008, 2012, 2016 and 2020), and Commonwealth Games (1994, 2006, 2010, 2014 and 2018).

 Woodhouse served as the general manager for the swim club London Roar, a member of the International Swimming League, starting in 2019 and stopping in 2022 in part due to issues surrounding the non-payment of athletes.
 One of the swimmers of London Roar, Kyle Chalmers, publicly expressed gratitude for Woodhouse via the team website, saying, "I want to say a huge thank you to Rob for his tireless work over the past 3 seasons of ISL and his commitment to all the athletes involved with the London Roar.
 We couldn't have had the success and fantastic memories without you."